 The Unfunded List

-The Spring 2018 pool of unfunded grant proposals and other materials that we received was the strongest yet.
+The Spring 2018 pool of unfunded grant proposals and other materials that we received was one of the strongest we received.
 And we delivered more feedback than ever before.
 After speaking with each organization and delivering feedback from hundreds of experts we’ve chosen five organizations to whose proposals merit highlighting.
 Our founder and board choose proposals to highlight each round based on a variety of factors mostly merit and issue area importance.

 We hope you’ll enjoy reading about the work of the organizations below.
 Each have their own unique response to a solveable social problem.
 These proposals deserve to be funded.
 Enjoy.